“There is no surer basis for fanaticism than bad history, which is invariably history oversimplified.”

 Now, all four of those reasons are legitimate.
 Any one of them is sufficient in and of itself.
 He didn’t really need four.
 It seems complicated.

-In this case, Paul’s motives were good.
+At least, in this case, Paul’s motives were good.
 What makes history even more complicated is that people often have both good and bad motives at the same time.

 Good History is Worth the Effort